-Lakhpreet Kaur is the founder and editor-in-chief for Kaur Life.
-Lakhpreet was born in Wisconsin but has lived all over the U.S. and abroad.
-She earned a BA in Political Sciences at the University of Wisconsin, Madison and her MA in International Environmental Policy at the Monterey Institute of International Studies, and did a year of post-graduate studies at American University studying international relations.
-Lakhpreet is also a freelance writer and has been published on NBC News, Ms. Magazine, Huffington Post, and other online journals.
+Lakhpreet Kaur (she/her) is the founder and editor-in-chief for Kaur Life.
+Kaur grew up going to Camp Sikh Virsa and several other camps around North America, like Sidak, Toronto Sikh Retreat, and Houston Gurmat Camp.
+It was here, along with stories and conversations with her parents, that she learned about Sikhi.
+Kaur earned a BA in Political Sciences at the University of Wisconsin, Madison and her MA in International Environmental Policy at the Monterey Institute of International Studies, and did a year of post-graduate studies at American University studying international relations.
+Kaur is also a freelance writer and photographer, and has been published on Teen Vogue, NBC News, Ms. Magazine, Huffington Post, and other online journals.

-There are over 100 Sikh women and men who have written for or contribute to Kaur Life and we thank them for their seva.
+There are over 200 Sikhs who have written for or contribute to Kaur Life and we thank them for their seva.
 Kaur Life is completely user run so, only with these writers does Kaur Life exist.
 Whether it’s art, poetry, music, journal entries, articles or photography, Kaur Life wants to feature it.
 We are always on the search for contributors.
 For more information view the “Submit Your Work” page.

 Also, we send out a big “Thank You” to all of our readers and the Kaur Life virtual sangat!

 The Kaur Life team is available to give presentations and talks on the topic of Sikhi and Kaurs!
 Email us at Hello@KaurLife.org for more info.

 Check out our past events:

 “The Guru’s Gift” Book Club | Nov 3, 2021 | Harleen Kaur & Guntas Kaur